mhaack/mh-site/src/posts/2025-07-18-complete-evcc-setup-guide-step-by-step-installation-and-configuration.md

 - **Better Feed-in Utilization**: Rather than selling excess solar power for 9 cents/kWh, we're using it to avoid buying grid power at 30 cents/kWh
 - **Optimized Battery Usage**: The home battery provides backup during cloud cover, reducing charging interruptions

+## Top 5 Questions on evcc setup

+### 1. **Do I need the exact same hardware setup to follow this guide?**

+No of course not, evcc supports a wide range of equipment from different manufacturers.
+The configuration principles remain the same - you'll just need to use the appropriate templates for your specific solar inverter, charger, and car.
+Check the [evcc documentation](https://docs.evcc.io/) for your hardware's compatibility and templates.

+### 2. **What if my inverter only allows one ModBus connection?**

+There are a few solar inverters, like ours from Solaredge, which only support one ModBus connection.
+Use a ModBus proxy to allow multiple connections.
+You can either install a separate [Home Assistant ModBus Proxy AddOn](https://github.com/Akulatraxas/ha-modbusproxy) or use evcc's built-in ModBus proxy functionality.

+### 3. **Is vehicle integration mandatory for evcc to work?**

+No, vehicle integration is optional. evcc works fine without connecting to your car's cloud service.
+However, integrating your vehicle provides State of Charge monitoring, charging plans, cost allocation for multiple vehicles, and better optimization.
+Guest vehicles can still be charged without integration.

+### 4. **How long does the initial setup and configuration take?**

+About 30 minutes total once you have all device information ready.
+Installation via Home Assistant Add-on Store takes just a few minutes, configuration takes 20-30 minutes, and testing another 10-15 minutes.
+Preparation time varies depending on whether you need to research device specifications.

+### 5. **What are the real-world savings I can expect with evcc?**

+Based on early results: 71% of EV charging powered by solar energy, avoiding 30 cents/kWh grid power by using 9 cents/kWh solar instead. evcc users report 50-80% solar-powered charging in good conditions.
+Actual savings depend on your solar system size, local electricity rates, car driving patterns, and weather.

 ## Summary: Your Smart Charging System Awaits

 Setting up evcc turned out to be much easier than I expected.
 Excellent documentation and well-documented templates for devices and vehicles made the configuration process straightforward.